-- B. Active problem list with assessment of each problem - A listing of current health conditions and supporting data for the status of each condition, emphasizing associated medications and medication-related problems that may have an impact on desired goals; and - A listing of any additional medication-related problems or other medical issues that may be unrelated to current health conditions. - C. Plan of care to optimize medication therapy and improve patient outcomes - The specific medication therapy plan that has been or will be implemented collaboratively by the health care team, including drug, dose, route, frequency, and relevant monitoring parameters; and - The collaborative plan for follow-up evaluation and monitoring as well as future visits.
+- A listing of current health conditions and supporting data for the status of each condition, emphasizing associated medications and medication-related problems that may have an impact on desired goals; and - A listing of any additional medication-related problems or other medical issues that may be unrelated to current health conditions.

-IV.
+Plan of Care to Optimize Medication Therapy and Improve Patient Outcomes

+• The specific medication therapy plan that has been or will be implemented collaboratively by the health care team, including drug, dose, route, frequency, and relevant monitoring parameters; and • The collaborative plan for follow-up evaluation and monitoring as well as future visits.

 Collaborative, Team-Based Practice and Privileging

-Clinical pharmacists work with other health professionals as members of the health care team to provide high-quality, coordinated, patient-centered care.
-They establish written collaborative drug therapy management (CDTM) agreements with individual physicians, medical groups, or health systems and/or hold formally granted clinical privileges from the medical staff or credentialing system of the organization in which they practice.
-These privileging processes, together with the applicable state pharmacy practice act, confer certain authorities, responsibilities, and accountabilities to the clinical pharmacist as a member of the health care team and contribute to the enhanced efficiency and effectiveness of team-based care.
+Clinical pharmacists work with other health professionals as members of the health care team to provide high-quality, coordinated, patientcentered care.5 They establish written collaborative drug therapy management agreements (CDTM) with individual physicians, medical groups, or health systems and/or hold formally granted clinical privileges from the medical staff or credentialing system of the organization in which they practice.4 These privileging processes, together with the applicable state pharmacy practice act, confer certain authorities, responsibilities, and accountabilities to the clinical pharmacist as a member of the health care team and contribute to the enhanced efficiency and effectiveness of team-based care.

-V. Professional Development and Maintenance of Competence
+Professional Development and Maintenance of Competence